 Stanly County is a small, rural county that has experienced limited population growth in recent years.
-According to population counts and estimates from the North Carolina Office of State Budget and Management (NCOSBM), population growth in Stanly County over the past five years has been modest with a compounded annual growth rate of 1 percent.
-The growth is forecasted to decrease to 0.8 percent between 2020 and 2025.
+According to population counts and estimates from the North Carolina Office of State Budget and Management (NCOSBM), population growth in Stanly County over the past five years has been modest with a compound annual growth rate of 1.1 percent.
+The annual growth is forecasted to decrease to 0.23 percent in 2021 and remain relatively steady near 0.5 percent between 2022 and 2029.